 \subsection{Benchmarks at LHC}

-For the 125 GeV Higgs at the LHC, the dominant production processes are gluon fusion (GGF) and vector boson fusion (VBF).
-For heavy Higgses, the associated Higgs production with $b\bar{b}$ (BBH) dominates both GGF and VBF for certain parameter regions due to the $\tan \beta$ enhancement of the bottom quark Yukawa coupling.
+For the 125 GeV Higgs at the LHC, the dominant production processes are GGF and VBF.
+For heavy {Higgs bosons}, the associated Higgs production with $b\bar{b}$ (BBH) dominates both GGF and VBF for certain parameter regions due to the $\tan \beta$ enhancement of the bottom quark Yukawa coupling.
 Fig.~\ref{fig:feynlhc} - \ref{fig:feynlhc2} (in appendix~\ref{sec:appFD} shows the Feynman diagrams for GGF, VBF and BBH processes respectively.
-For BBH, we consider both four-flavour and the dominant five-flavour contributions and perform the Santander matching~\cite{Harlander:2011aa} with the matched cross-section defined as a weighted average of the four- and five-flavour cross-sections.
+For BBH, we consider both four-flavor and the dominant five-flavor contributions and perform the Santander matching~\cite{Harlander:2011aa} with the matched cross-section defined as a weighted average of the four- and five-flavor cross-sections.
 The cross-section then reads:

 where $w_i=ln(\frac{m_{h_i}}{m_b})-2$.
-The production cross-section of the Higgses, with the Higgs decaying invisibly, for the light, intermediate and heavy benchmarks are presented in Table~\ref{tab:cslhc} and ~\ref{tab:cslhc2} respectively.
+The production cross-section of the {Higgs bosons}, with the Higgs decaying invisibly, for the light, intermediate and heavy benchmarks are presented in Table~\ref{tab:cslhc} and ~\ref{tab:cslhc2} respectively.

 For the light DM benchmarks, $\textbf{DM55}_\textbf{w95}$ the relevant Higgs decaying to the DM particles is the SM Higgs.
 Hence the dominant processes are GGF and VBF.
 While $\textbf{DM55}_\textbf{w95}$ has an invisible branching ratio of $\sim 2\%$, the cross-section is appreciable.
-For \textbf{DM70} the singlet dominated light Higgs with mass $m_{h_2}=$ 150 GeV almost always decays invisibly (99$\%$).
-Despite the singlet admixture, the cross-section for the production of $h_2$ using gluon fusion in \textbf{DM70} is appreciable and benefits from the large invisible branching ratio which otherwise suppresses the cross-section for $\textbf{DM55}_\textbf{w95}$ with $m_{h_2}=125$ GeV.
+For \textbf{DM70} the singlet dominated light Higgs with mass $m_{h_3}=$ 150 GeV almost always decays invisibly (99$\%$).
+Despite the singlet admixture, the cross-section for the production of $h_2$ using GGF in \textbf{DM70} is appreciable and benefits from the large invisible branching ratio which otherwise suppresses the cross-section for $\textbf{DM55}_\textbf{w95}$ with $m_{h_2}=125$ GeV.

 For the intermediate benchmark $\textbf{DM156}_\textbf{w95}$ the dominant processes for the production of the heavy Higgs $h_3$ invisibly decaying into a pair of DM candidates are mainly from $b\bar{b}h_3$ which may benefit from the increase in the Yukawa coupling of the $b$ quark via its dependence on $\beta$ for large $\tan \beta$~\cite{Branco:2011iw}.
-While this process is suppressed for the SM Higgs production, it may be comparable or larger than traditional production channels, such as gluon fusion or VBF and could be an alternate channel of discovery for heavy Higgs searches in Type II 2HDM.
+While this process is suppressed for the SM Higgs production, it may be comparable or larger than traditional production channels, such as GGF or VBF and could be an alternate channel of discovery for heavy Higgs searches in Type II 2HDM.